-As there are many articles available on our website detailing the key factors to consider when purchasing a new set, this article will briefly touch on the factors but focus on the features of the clubs in the various categories.
+As there are many articles available on our website detailing the key factors to consider when purchasing a new golf club set, this article will briefly touch on the aspects but focus on the features of the best golf irons in various categories.

-Most sets of irons consist of long irons, mid irons, short irons, and wedges.
+Most sets of irons consist of the following:

 Long irons have low lofts with longer shafts making them amongst the most difficult to hit.
-Initially, long irons ranged from a 1-iron through a 5-iron.
-Occasionally golfers regard the 6-iron as one of the long irons.
+Initially, long irons ranged from a 1-iron to a 5-iron.
+Occasionally, golfers regard the 6-iron as one of the long irons.

 These include a 6-iron and 7-iron aimed at longer approach shots with a higher ball flight.